DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-### Bulk Metadata Editor
-- Add new Metadata fields to all items easily
-- Simple Find and Replace for Metadata values
-- Add metadata based on matching an existing metadata keyname or value.
-- Allows applying some experimental patches to all items

 #### DB Editor Usage
 - First you will need to Decrypt your HCDB to SQL once with HCDB tab (SHA1 Required)